DeeEmm/DIY-Flow-Bench/CONTRIBUTING.md

 ### Basic guidelines

-Whilst we do not emply any specific coding standards, we do however have some very basic guidelines that we ask you to follow if possible.
+Whilst we do not employ any specific coding standards, we do however have some very basic guidelines that we ask you to follow if possible.

 - Keep your work neat so that it is easy for others to follow
 - Try to adhere to general good coding practice (no spaghetti logic please)